GSA/search-gov-website/admin-center/content/rss.md

 ### Feed type

 Select the type of feed.
 The default option is RSS (for text content like press releases or blogs).
-Change it to [media RSS](http://www.rssboard.org/media-rss){% external_link %} for multimedia content like images and videos.
+Change it to [media RSS](http://www.rssboard.org/media-rss) for multimedia content like images and videos.

 Each item within a RSS feed must include a title, link, description, and publication date.

-Each item within a media RSS feed must also include both a [media:content URL](http://www.rssboard.org/media-rss#media-content){% external_link %} to specify a direct URL to the media object and a [media:thumbnail URL](http://www.rssboard.org/media-rss#media-thumbnails){% external_link %} to specify a URL to the object's thumbnail.
+Each item within a media RSS feed must also include both a [media:content URL](http://www.rssboard.org/media-rss#media-content) to specify a direct URL to the media object and a [media:thumbnail URL](http://www.rssboard.org/media-rss#media-thumbnails) to specify a URL to the object's thumbnail.

 Any items missing a required element won't display in your search results.